junesirius/junesirius.github.io/_posts/Star_Wars/Obikin_RB/Obikin-reverse-whole-novel.md

 "The Palace -- it has two maintenance and service entrances on the lower floors.
 But if you count the sewage and exhaust system, there are four."
 Obi-Wan says breathlessly, as if trying to rush them out before his own brain betrays him.

 Anakin looks at him for a long second, the muscle around his jaw starting to slack.
 He moves closer, slowly.
-His eyes hold Obi-Wan's, neither of them blink.
+His eyes hold Obi-Wan's, neither of them blinks.
 "Where are they?"

 "I need some paper."